-As we stated earlier, the psychological and behavioral consequences of perceived rejection tend to crystallize (beginning in childhood and extending into adulthood) into a specific cluster of negative personality dispositions that together form part of the Acceptance-Rejection Syndrome.
+As we stated earlier, the psychological and behavioral consequences of perceived rejection tend to crystallize (beginning in childhood and extending into adult-hood) into a specific cluster of negative personality dispositions that together form part of the Acceptance-Rejection Syndrome.
 Each of these dispositions is explained below:

 - 1. Hostile/Aggressive, Passive-Aggressive, or Problems Managing Anger-children and adults who perceive significant rejection are likely to feel increasing anger and resentment which they may express in overt physical or verbal aggression, or in more passive-aggressive ways such as sulking, stubbornness, and intentional procrastination.
 Such individuals may also have difficulty managing their feelings of hostility as shown by angry daydreams or night dreams, or by worried preoccupation about their own or others' imagined hostility. - 2.
-Dependence or Defensive Independence-many rejected children and adults feel the need for constant reassurance and emotional support, and relate to others in an overly dependent manner.
+Dependence or Defensive Independence many rejected children and adults feel the need for constant reassurance and emotional support, and relate to others in an overly dependent manner.
 They sometimes adapt their behaviors to please those they depend on.
-Their search for love may lead them to deny thoughts and feelings that might provoke others to criticize them.
+Their search for love may lead them to deny thoughts and feelings that might provoke affectionate); 2) hostile and aggressive; 3) indifferent and neglecting; and 4) undifferentiated rejecting.
+Undifferentiated rejection refers to individuals' perceptions that their parents or other attachment figures do not really care about them or love them, even though there may not be clear behavioral indicators that their parents or partners are neglecting, unaffectionate, or aggressive toward them. others to criticize them.
 They may feel psychologically paralyzed when alone and need repeated reassurances that they will not be abandoned.
 Some rejected children and adults become defensively independent.
 Defensive independence is like healthy independence in that individuals make relatively few bids for positive response from others.
 It is unlike healthy independence, however, in that defensively independent people continue to crave warmth and support (positive response), though they sometimes do not recognize it.
 Due to the accumulation of anger, distrust, and other negative emotions generated by chronic rejection, they often positively deny this need, saying in effect: "Forget you!
 I don't need you.
 I don't need anybody."
 Defensive independence with its associated angry emotions and behaviors sometimes leads to a process of counter rejection, where individuals who feel rejected reject the person(s) who reject them.
 Not surprisingly, this process sometimes escalates into a cycle of violence and other serious relationship problems.